Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics with uncertainties

-where $\bar{z}$ is the mean of the variable $z$.
+In a similar way, keeping $\beta$ constant, but introducing a source of uncertainty in the initial data $I(z,0)=I_0+\mu z$, $\mu > 0$ and $z\in \mathbb{R}$ distributed as $p(z)$ the solution in the exponential phase reads { } and then its expectation { } where $\bar{z}$ is the mean of the variable $z$.
 Therefore, the expected initial exponential growth behaves as the one with deterministic initial data $I_0+\mu \bar{z}$.
 Of course, if both sources of uncertainty are present the two effects just described sum up in the dynamics.

+{ \begin{remark} The presence of a large number of undetected infected is at the basis of the construction of numerous epidemiological models with an increasingly complex compartmental structure in which the original compartment of the infected is subdivided into further compartments with different roles in the propagation of the disease \cite{Giordano,GattoPNAS,IC}.
+To clarify the relationships to other deterministic compartmental models, let us consider, for simplicity, model \eqref{eq:SIR_u} in absence of a social structure